Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 DRESS CODE AT THE EXHIBITION?

 Wear a badge with your name to help visitors recognise you and identify you as an artist.
 Bring one you have designed at home.
-There is no pre-set format for name labels, make it a piece of your own art!
+There is no pre-set format for name labels, make it from a piece of your own art!

 Brownlow Hall can get quite warm because it has underfloor heating.
 It is recommended that you wear layers of clothing so they can be added or discarded easily if the temperature variation affects your comfort.
 As there is a lot of walking about in the exhibition, comfy shoes or trainers are essential.